B92: 2004–2011

-On 11 October 2004, TV B92's news program Vesti B92 introduced the ticker, which was replaced by flipper on 19 March 2012.
+On 5 March 2004, the Serbian media outlet B92 established an integrated, joint newsroom that merged its previously separated radio and television news operations into a single editorial unit.
+On 11 October of that year, TV B92's news program Vesti B92 introduced the ticker, which was replaced by flipper on 19 March 2012.
 The ticker was returned on 4 February 2013, which was replaced by flipper again on 3 February 2014.